 More about the Clinton Health Matters Initiative

-Simply put, we know that better health is contagious – people, communities and organizations have solutions to share, and we are the platform for elevating their successes.
+Simply put, we know that better health is contagious – people, communities, and organizations have solutions to share, and we are the platform for elevating their successes.
 CHMI aims to equally distribute the opportunity to be healthy by:

-- Build strategic partnerships that will help facilitate the development and scaling of health promoting solutions.
+Building strategic partnerships that will help facilitate the development and scaling of health promoting solutions

-- Work across sectors to develop and implement coordinated, systemic approaches to creating healthier communities.
+Working across sectors to develop and implement coordinated, systemic approaches to creating healthier communities

-- Leverage technology and digital innovation to help advance health and wellness at the national and community levels by disseminating evidence-based individual, systems, and investment strategies.
+Leveraging innovation and social entrepreneurship to help advance health and wellness at the national and community levels by disseminating evidence-based individual, systems, and investment strategies